lukeyanggb/Grocery-Express-Web-App/README.md

 3) Create a database for the application:
     1) Open a terminal (command prompt in Microsoft Windows) and open a MySQL client as a user who can create new users.
     2) For example, on a Linux system, use the following command (replace root with your username):``$ mysql -u root -p``
-    3) To create a new database, run the following commands:
+    3) To create a new database, run the following commands on mysql CLI:
    ```
    mysql> Create database 6310Team045;
    mysql> Use 6310Team045;